Panic-Nation/Blog/blog/2025-articles/2025-10-05-Sand-Land-Review.md

 ---
-title: Sand Land Review - A Desolate and Bland Open World Saved By Excellent Characters
+title: Sand Land Review - A Desolate and Bland Open World Saved by Excellent Characters
 description: A review of the 2024 video game Sand Land.
 Reviewed on an Xbox Series X.
 slug: Sand-Land-Review
 authors: [CaptainSlayer]